 In identifying, evaluating and selecting a target business for our Business Combination, we may encounter intense competition from other entities having a business objective similar to ours, including other blank check companies, private equity groups and leveraged buyout funds, and operating businesses seeking strategic acquisitions.
 Many of these entities are well established and have extensive experience identifying and effecting Business Combinations directly or through affiliates.
-Moreover, many of these competitors possess greater financial, technical, human and other resources than we do.
+Moreover, many of these competitors possess greater financial, technical, human, and other resources than we do.
 Our ability to acquire larger target businesses will be limited by our available financial resources.
 This inherent limitation gives others an advantage in pursuing the acquisition of a target business.
-Furthermore, our obligation to pay cash in connection with our public stockholders who exercise their redemption rights may reduce the resources available to us for our initial Business Combination and our outstanding warrants, and the future dilution they potentially represent, may not be viewed favorably by certain target businesses.
+Additionally, the number of blank check companies looking for Business Combination targets has increased compared to recent years and many of these blank check companies are sponsored by entities or persons that have significant experience with completing Business Combinations.
+Furthermore, our obligation to pay cash in connection with our Public Stockholders who exercise their redemption rights may reduce the resources available to us for our initial Business Combination and our outstanding warrants, and the future dilution they potentially represent, may not be viewed favorably by certain target businesses.
 Either of these factors may place us at a competitive disadvantage in successfully negotiating an initial Business Combination.